jorgeg922/Robotic-Hand/README.md

 Full documentation can be found inside the documentation folder.

-Prototype demo has been included insidede the images folder and can also be seen at the following link:
+Prototype demo has been included inside the images folder and can also be seen at the following link:

 https://youtu.be/iOiWRI1O0RI